Tokens and Fields are tools PactSafe provides to let you customize a Contract for a Signer without having to make a separate copy of the Contract.

 Tokens leave spaces in your Contract for you to fill in just-in-time for a Signer to sign it.

 - If you send a Contract as part of a Signature Request, you can choose the value of the Token as part of the sending process.

 Fields also leave spaces in the Contract.
 The differences are

 - When you send a contract as part of a Signature Request, either the person sending the request can populate them, or the Signers themselves can do it.

-Contract Fields, on the other hand, leave spaces in the Contract for the sender to fill in just before sending.
-You can set a default value or set up a pick list to restrict the values the Signer can choose in a field.
+You can set a default value or set up a pick list to restrict the values the Sender or Signer can choose in a Field.
 You can dig in deeper on Contract fields in Configuring Contract fields in a Signature Request.

 If you're having trouble with any of it, we're here to help!
 Just open a chat or email us at email@example.com.